NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 Dependencies
 ============
-* IPMIPower driver depends on ipmitool [2].

-* Ironic managed node depends on ACPI [7].
+* Soft power off control depends on ACPI [7].
 In case of Linux system, acpid [8] has to be installed.
 In case of Windows system, local security policy has to be set as described in "Shutdown: Allow system to be shut down without having to log on" [9].

+* NMI [1] reaction depends on Kernel Crash Dump Configuration.
+How to set up the kernel dump can be found for Linux system in [13], and for Windows in [14].

 Testing
 =======